CHANGING BELIEFS, 2021

 The moment we understand that we already contain all, then there is nothing to get rid of, or process through, and there is nothing to gain, or achieve, nothing to integrate since All is already in us, there is, simply the decision, the choice we are making.
 What determines the response, the reaction, the creation, in our life, is which belief we choose to act on in every single moment.
 If we were to analyse the one we act on in that given moment it would tell us that out of all the beliefs that we contained, we are expressing this particular one; our action being a direct reflection of our strongest belief, in the moment we are performing that particular action.

 Once we decide that a certain belief is no longer representative of who we choose to be, we can decide to change it.
 There are various methods of altering or changing a belief by substituting its opposite for a perfect opposite will always be available.
 We can generate the emotion opposite the one that arises from the belief we want to change, and we turn our imagination in the opposite direction from the one dictated by the old belief.
 We allow ourselves to feel that new preferred belief, we allow ourselves to see how we would think with the new belief, we allow ourselves to see how we would act with the new belief and eventually we act as a person with the new belief would act.
-At the same time we consciously assure ourselves that the old unsatisfactory belief is just an idea about reality and not an aspect of reality itself.
+At the same time, we consciously assure ourselves that the old unsatisfactory belief is just an idea about reality and not an irrefutable aspect of reality itself.

 In addition, utterly intentionally we use our conscious mind playfully, creating games as children do, in which for a time we entirely ignore what seems to be in physical terms and "pretend" that what we really want is real.
 Now this may sound a bit unfeasible, nonetheless in our daily life we use our imagination and our emotions and our feelings often at the service of lesser worthy beliefs.
-There are no new skills to learn, there is nothing to unlearn, we are simply transforming our reality through exactly the same mechanism that we already, for our entire life, have created it.
+There are no new skills to learn, there is nothing to unlearn, we are simply transforming our reality through the very same mechanism that we already, for our entire life, have created it.

 We are all artists, we are all creators, we have been given the gift of creating our experiences, hence we are all creating our lives.
-As a painter puts part of himself into each canvas we are putting parts of ourselves in each encounter, in each scene we project in our mind and eventually we live and experience it.
+As a painter puts part of himself into each canvas, we are putting parts of ourselves in each encounter, in each scene, we project in our mind and eventually, we live and experience it.
 The painter chooses from his palette the colours he wants to use in his artwork just as we choose from the multitude of beliefs available on our mind’s palette those we want to use, those we consciously chose to trust in, with which we choose to paint the physical picture of our thoughts, with which we choose to create our life.

 The series comprises 20 artworks.